 The Festival in association with Zlomvaz Festival will present performances in DAMU’s DISK Theatre and Řetízek Studio as well as additional site-specific performances and installations that are conceived and created with students as the driving creative force, offering the opportunity for emerging performance creators to have their work on an international stage and receive feedback from industry leading practitioners.

-The Open Call for Festival is published on 30 April 2018.
+The Open Call for Festival was closed on 30 June 2018.

 PQ Studio: Festival is part of EMERGENCE.
 From shared experience to new creativity.
 Living Heritage/Reframing Memory.